0xBEN/WriteupTemplates/Generic-Writeup-Template.md

 - Windows
   - "net localgroup" or "Get-LocalGroup" output
   - "net localgroup <group_name>" or "Get-LocalGroupMember <group_name> | Select-Object *" to enumerate users of specific groups
-  - Can you dump credentials from SAM using your current access?
+  - Can you dump and pass/crack hashes from SAM using your current access?

 - *nix
   - "cat /etc/group" output